-Social Security was never meant to replace 100% of a worker’s income in retirement.
-However, among elderly Social Security beneficiaries, about 12% of men and 15% of women still rely on Social Security benefits for 90% or more of their income.
+Social Security was never meant to replace 100% of a worker’s income in retirement, but among elderly Social Security beneficiaries, about 12% of men and 15% of women still rely on Social Security for 90% or more of their income.

 Average Social Security Benefit at 70